 THE COASTAL DISCOVERY MUSEUM’S TEMPORARY EXHIBITS AMONG FAVORITE HILTON HEAD ACTIVITIES

-During the year, the Coastal Discovery Museum hosts between 6 and 8 temporary exhibits in the Hilton Head Regional Healthcare Temporary Exhibit Gallery.
+During the year, the Coastal Discovery Museum hosts between 6 and 8 temporary exhibits in the Discovery House’s Temporary Exhibit Gallery.
 The exhibits vary in theme and subject matter related to Lowcountry history, natural history and art.
 Visiting the Coastal Discovery Museum’s exhibitions will introduce you to the many facets of Hilton Head Island.

 Depending upon the exhibition, there are often demonstrations, talks and workshops offered during the year.
 Some artists will paint in the gallery or ‘plein air’ on site during their show while others will present workshops about how to take nature photographs.
 For our younger visitors, several of the exhibitions feature ‘scavenger hunts’ or other activities.